 Many thanks go out to all those who have crossed the stage with us and been part of this band.

-Mark Chapman, Scott Hill, Marvin Mize, Marshall Rowland, Glenn Pace, Jeff McAleer, Jeremy Nunnally, Bill and Barbara Thomas
+Mark Chapman, Scott Hill, Marvin Mize, Mike Crane, Marshall Rowland, Josh Gibson, Glenn Pace, Jeff McAleer, Jeremy Nunnally, Bill and Barbara Thomas, Pam Strickland